Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Special: Interrupt, Abort
  - Requires: Byakugan active

-Effects: Kaiten's final Speed my never go below its base Speed.
+Effects: Kaiten's final Speed my never go below its base Speed, and it always uses its base Speed for its damage (i.e., X does not add to NDB * Spd for damage).
 If used as an Interrupt, you make an Accuracy Roll with a +X/2 bonus against all attacks directed at you that IC; failure means you are hit, but activate Kaiten immediately afterwards.
 Kaiten deals Energy wounds.

 Kaiten lasts for its full Speed in IC after being used.
 For example, if you used it on IC 22 when attacked, paying 8 Chakra and Stamina, it would last until IC (22+6+3) = 31.
 Anytime after the first 6 IC have passed (on IC 28), you may abort Kaiten.